Linear Acoustic unveils audio metadata analysis system

 Audio Metadata, also known as Dolby Metadata, can help manage critical aspects of audio for digital television and DVD uses.
 Used correctly, metadata can help guide reproduction of audio to match the producer's original intent, but faulty or incorrect values can produce the exact opposite.

 Information is also provided for distribution-audio coding systems, such as Dolby E. Correct guard band position is critical for this system, since it directly impacts its ability to be edited or switched.
-Housed in a 1RU and weighing a 6lbs, the LA-5170 compares incoming Dolby E frame position to the video reference input and displays the result.
+Housed in a 1RU housing, and weighing 6lb, the LA-5170 compares incoming Dolby E frame position to the video reference input and displays the result.